 Partnering with Customers

-- Colgate continues to partner with eco-innovator TerraCycle® in five markets, including the U.S, Australia, New Zealand, U.K., and China.
-TerraCycle® recycles and “upcycles” oral care packaging collected at schools, stores, and other locations into new and affordable eco-friendly products.
-Through this partnership, in 2018, more than 48,000 locations engaged in recycling, helping us divert nearly 9 million pieces of waste from landfills.
-Participating locations are able to raise funds for schools and charities of their choice as an incentive for recycling.
+- Colgate continues to partner with eco-innovator TerraCycle® in five markets: the United States, Australia, New Zealand, the United Kingdom and China.
+TerraCycle® recycles oral care packaging collected at schools, stores and other locations into new and affordable eco-friendly products.
+Through this partnership, in 2019, more than 54,000 locations were engaged in recycling, helping us to divert nearly 10 million pieces of waste from landfills.
+Participating locations are also able to raise funds for schools and charities of their choice as an incentive for recycling.

-- To engage consumers to recycle Colgate oral care packaging, Colgate and TerraCycle® partnered with both ShopRite and Meijer stores in 2018 to run recycled playground giveaways.
-In-store displays drove awareness of the Colgate Oral Care recycling program and publicized a contest for schools to compete to win a playground made from recycled toothbrushes and toothpaste tubes.
-To date, Colgate has made 16 recycled donations consisting of playgrounds, gardens, and park furniture to communities in the United States.
+To engage consumers to recycle Colgate oral care packaging, in 2019, Colgate and TerraCycle® partnered with ShopRite, Meijer and CVS stores to run recycled playground giveaways.
+In-store displays drove awareness of the Colgate oral care recycling program and publicized the contests.
+At ShopRite and Meijer, schools competed to win a playground made from recycled toothbrushes and toothpaste tubes by getting votes for their community and recycling oral care waste.
+At CVS, shoppers were asked to recycle oral care waste to help win a recycled playground for a children's hospital in their state.
+To date, Colgate has made 23 donations consisting of recycled playgrounds, gardens and park furniture to communities in the United States.